-A downloadable demo for Windows, Mac OS X, and Linux
+A downloadable demo for Windows, macOS, and Linux

 Coherent noise functions such as Perlin noise are very useful for generating textures with linear values, but are less than ideal if you want circular values such as hues.
 This demonstration shows a method of extending linear noise models to circular domains without restricting its ability to wrap around.